vwlin/FleetTracker/README.md

 C. Creating new files
 1. Create file in local repo, but don't create it using CCS (i.e. use file explorer, terminal, etc)
 2. Link to file in CCS (see A. 3-4)

+TeraTerm download and Tips:
+Download latest version of TeraTerm [here](https://ttssh2.osdn.jp/index.html.en).
+To use TeraTerm with the firmware:
+1. Open Tera Term and select Serial.
+Select the appropriate USB Serial Port for the port.
+Click OK.
+2. If the device does not show up as a serial port, the proper drivers may not be installed and can be found [here](https://www.ftdichip.com/FTDrivers.htm).
+3. Go to Setup > Serial Port.
+In the dropdown menu for Speed, select the appropriate baudrate.
+Click OK.
+4. Go to Setup > Terminal and select Local echo.
+In the Coding-receive and Coding-transmit dropdown menus, select "UTF-8".
+Click OK.
+5. TeraTerm is ready to be used